Hatsune Miku: Additional software

-On April 30, 2010, a new add-on for Vocaloid 2 called Hatsune Miku Append, was released, consisting of six different timbres for the voice: Soft (gentle timbre), Sweet (young, chibi quality), Dark (mature and melancholic), Vivid (bright and cheerful), Solid (loud, clear voice), and Light (innocent and angelic).
-Miku Append was created to expand Miku's voice library, and as such requires the original program to be installed on the user's computer first.
+On April 30, 2010, a new add-on for Vocaloid 2 called Hatsune Miku Append was released.
+Consisting of six different timbres for the voice: Soft (gentle timbre), Sweet (young, chibi quality), Dark (mature and melancholic), Vivid (bright and cheerful), Solid (loud, clear voice), and Light (innocent and angelic), Miku Append was created to expand Miku's voice library, and as such requires the original program to be installed on the user's computer.
 This was the first time a Vocaloid had such a release, and more Append versions were reported from Crypton Future Media at later dates.

-It was mentioned that a 7th Append voicebank, a falsetto voice, had been recorded; however, since the developers didn't think it would be useful on its own, no plans were made for an independent release.
+It was mentioned that a seventh Append voicebank, a falsetto voice, had been recorded; however, since the developers did not think it would be useful on its own, no plans were made for an independent release.
 During the Kagamine Append development, a "darkish Whisper/Sweet" append was being considered.
-Miku's English vocal was also due for a Vocaloid 2 release, but it was not released in the engine due to low quality.
+Miku's English vocal was due for a Vocaloid 2 release, but it was not released in the engine due to low quality.

 To aid in the production of 3D animations, the program MikuMikuDance was developed by an independent programmer.
 The freeware software allowed a boom in fan-made animations to be developed, as well as being a boost for promoting Vocaloid songs themselves.
-This spawned "NicoNico Cho Party", where fans could submit their animations to accompany live holographic performances of popular Vocaloid songs.

 An English voicebank for Hatsune Miku was announced in 2011 and was to be released by the end of 2012.
 However, the decision to move to Vocaloid 3 and issues with English pronunciation delayed the release.
-It was finally released on August 31, 2013 via digital distribution.
+It was finally released on August 31, 2013, via digital distribution.

 The Hatsune Miku Vocaloid 3 Japanese vocal library was released on September 26, 2013.
 It contained updates to all previous Vocaloid 2 vocals except Vivid and Light.
 These were later released separately, though they were initially offered to anyone who already owned Hatsune Miku, Hatsune Miku Append, and Hatsune Miku V3.
-Once imported into Vocaloid4, all Vocaloid3 Hatsune Miku vocals could use the new Cross-Synthesis system (XSY) built for the new engine of Vocaloid 3.
-The voice was also imported into a device called Pocket Miku, released on April 3, 2014.
+Once imported into Vocaloid 4, all Hatsune Miku V3 vocals could use the new Cross-Synthesis system (XSY) built for the new engine of Vocaloid 3.
+The voice was imported into a device called Pocket Miku, released on April 3, 2014.